kitspace/awesome-electronics/README.md

 - [Cheatsheet](https://silica.io/wp-content/uploads/2018/06/kicad-cheatsheet.pdf) (also [in landscape](https://silica.io/wp-content/uploads/2018/06/kicad-cheatsheet-landscape.pdf)) - Short PDF that goes over the menus and keyboard shortcuts for the most common operations.
 - [Footprint Collection](https://github.com/kitspace/kicad_footprints) - Collection of all the KiCad footprints available online and some scripts to manage them.
 - [InteractiveHtmlBom](https://github.com/openscopeproject/InteractiveHtmlBom) - A html BOM generation tool for manual pick and place.
+- [kicad-exports](https://github.com/nerdyscout/kicad-exports) - Auto generate files (schematics, gerbers, BoM, plots, 3D model) for any KiCAD project.
+Run it locally or on every `git push` with a CI like Github Actions.

 ### Eagle
 - [List of ULPs everyone should know](https://www.element14.com/community/community/eagle/blog/2015/01/19/eagle-ulps-every-user-should-know)